jistr/waketimed/README.md

 ## Project goal

-**Waketimed is an experimental daemon for managing the sleep/wake cycle of Linux phones and similar devices.
+**Waketimed is an experimental and overengineered daemon for managing the sleep/wake cycle of Linux phones and similar devices.
 It aims to keep the device sleeping as much as possible to preserve battery life.**

 ## Implementation status